-For individuals with Obsessive-Compulsive Disorder (OCD) experiencing sexual dysfunction, medical and biological causes should be ruled out before psychological factors are considered.
-Some OCD medication can cause sexual dysfunction, and sometimes specific obsessions can affect sexual performance.1 While OCD can cause sexual challenges, there are strategies to manage OCD and sex issues.
+For people with OCD experiencing sexual dysfunction, medical and biological causes should be ruled out before psychological factors are considered.
+Some OCD medications can cause sexual dysfunction, and sometimes specific obsessions can affect sexual performance.1 While OCD can cause challenges with sex, there are strategies to manage OCD and sexual issues.

 What Is Obsessive Compulsive Disorder (OCD)?

-Sexual dysfunction associated with OCD typically manifests in either biological sexual dysfunction, such as erectile difficulties or reduced libido, or psychological symptoms interrupting sexual function such as obsession around cleanliness preventing contact with bodily fluids.
-OCD is commonly treated with SSRIs, which can have adverse effects that impact sexual function including erectile difficulties, delayed ejaculation and female orgasm, and reduced libido.1
+Sexual dysfunction associated with OCD typically manifests in either biological sexual dysfunction, such as erectile difficulties or reduced libido, or psychological symptoms interrupting sexual function, such as obsessions around cleanliness that prevent contact with bodily fluids.3 In addition, OCD is commonly treated with SSRIs, which can have adverse effects that impact sexual function.1

 Intrusive Thoughts During Sex